Much more to see than sea life

-Artist Tim Schierer, who is an exhibits technician at the museum, began designing the mural in April 2016 and painted the final strokes last November.
+Artist Tim Schierer, who is an exhibit technician at the museum, began designing the mural in April 2016 and painted the final strokes last November.

 The mural, which was painted to coincide with the museum’s 50th anniversary, is approximately 30-by-20-feet and covers the entire wall near the door to the otter exhibit.

-The mural includes people looking for shark’s teeth at Calvert Cliffs State Park and people eating crabs on main street in Solomons.
-One of those at the crab feast is a white dog, who Schierer said “kept me company.
-We had some interesting conversations and he always listened.”
+The mural includes people looking for shark’s teeth at Calvert Cliffs State Park and people eating crabs on the main street in Solomons.
+One of those at the crab feast is a white dog, who Schierer said, “kept me company.
+We had some interesting conversations, and he always listened.”

-Other scenes include onlookers on a pier, which Schierer said was prompted by an exposed beam that he called “a design opportunity,” as well as fishing, power boats and sailboats.
+Other scenes include onlookers on a pier – which Schierer said was prompted by an exposed beam, which he called “a design opportunity” — and fishing, power and sailboats.

 Many of the scenes are on large pieces of wood called “relief vignettes,” which were constructed by St. Mary’s College of Maryland student interns Breanna Thorne, Kajsa Newton, Connor Dorbin, Sarah Fellerman, Shannon Pumputis and Brenna Litynski.